sudara/stitches/README.md

 We stitch together `<audio>` elements to provide a rudimentary (and hopefully excellent) playback experience.

 Ideally browsers would be able to play a list of audio tracks.
-Instead we are stuck with creating individual `<audio>` elements, which in many browsers block from playing until after an user interaction event, such as a click.
+Instead we are stuck with creating individual `<audio>` elements, which in many browsers are each blocked from playing until after an user interaction event, such as a click.

 From an experience point of view, we want to provide gapless playback of an album or playlist.
-We definitely don't want to force the user to keep clicking.
+We definitely don't want to force the user to keep interacting to get the next song.
 Ideally, they can open up new browser tabs and do their thing and an album will happily stream in the background.

 To mitigate the fact that browsers sabotage this ability, we create a `NodePool` that holds `AudioNodes` (a wrapper around an individual `<audio>` element).
 On user interaction, we unlock (ie. call `.play()`) on each element in the `NodePool`, using a tiny silent mp3 (it's sketchy on some browsers to call `.play()` with an empty `src`)